Eric-Dally/stock-analysis/README.md

 ## Results

-Green stocks in 2017 did very well with 11 companies earning a positive return.
+Green stocks in 2017 performed very well with 11 companies earning a positive return.
 On the other hand, stocks in 2018 underperformed with 10 companies earning a negative return.

 <img width="355" alt="2017 Results" src="https://user-images.githubusercontent.com/82424250/117390133-36ff1d80-aeb3-11eb-86e6-8db4f4f2fb79.png">